pingcap/docs/system-variables.md

 - Persists to cluster: Yes
 - Type: Boolean
 - Default value: `OFF`
 - This setting only applies to optimistic transactions.
+For pessimistic transactions, use `tidb_constraint_check_in_place_pessimistic` instead.
-When this variable is set to `OFF`, checking for duplicate values in UNIQUE indexes is deferred until the transaction commits.
+- When this variable is set to `OFF`, checking for duplicate values in UNIQUE indexes is deferred until the transaction commits.
 This helps improve performance, but might be an unexpected behavior for some applications.
-See [Constraints](/constraints.md) for details.
+See [Constraints](/constraints.md#optimistic-transactions) for details.

-    - When set to zero and using optimistic transactions:
+    - When setting `tidb_constraint_check_in_place` to `0` and using optimistic transactions：

         ```sql
         tidb> create table t (i int key);